-Name Jurisdiction of Organization Professional Power Products, Inc An Illinois Corporation Bi-Phase Technologies, LLC A Minnesota Limited Liability Company Powertrain Integration Acquisition, LLC An Illinois Limited Liability Company The W Group, Inc. Corporate ioint ventures not shown by name in the above listing, if considered in the aggregation of the control of the A Delaware Corporation ate as a single subsidiary, would not constitute a significant subsidiary.
+Name Jurisdiction of Organization Professional Power Products, Inc An Illinois Corporation Bi-Phase Technologies, LLC A Minnesota Limited Liability Company Powertrain Integration Acquisition, LLC An Illinois Limited Liability Company The W Group, Inc. Corporate joint ventures not shown by name in the above listing, if considered in the aggregate as a single subsidiar A Delaware Corporation ry, would not constitute a significant subsidiary.